Academic Law Libraries

 Academic law librarians are an integral part of the daily life of a law school community.
 They work closely with law professors and instruct law students in effective legal research techniques.
-Some law school librarians hold faculty rank, have tenure, and teach courses for credit, and many engage in their own professional research, publishing, and other professional activities.
+Law school librarians may hold faculty rank, have tenure, or teach courses and workshops, and many engage in their own research, publishing, and other professional activities.

 In addition, academic law librarians perform functions essential to library operations such as acquiring, processing, and cataloging new library materials; managing existing collections; and disseminating information about the holdings and services of the library.
-Larger libraries may employ specialists in foreign and international law, computer-related operations, government documents, and special collections such as archives and antiquarian books.
+Larger libraries may employ specialists in foreign and international law, information systems, government documents, and special collections such as archives and antiquarian books.

 Law school librarians generally hold master of library science degrees from ALA-accredited library schools.
 Law degrees are usually, but not always, required for librarians who work as reference librarians and for some administrative positions.

 A Variety of Geographical Locations and School Sizes

 There are law schools in virtually every state in the United States and the Canadian provinces, in large urban centers as well as smaller cities and towns.
 Law schools vary considerably in size, ranging from less than 200 students to more that 2,000, and the libraries that serve them likewise differ significantly in the sizes of their collections, staffs, and budgets.